affiliate disclosure

 • All-in-One Optimization – NitroPack includes a built-in CDN, caching, image optimization, and code minification in one package, reducing the need for multiple plugins.

-• Ease of Use – The setup process is straightforward, requiring minimal configuration.
+• Ease of Use – The setup process is straightforward and requires minimal configuration.

 • Free Plan Available – Users can test the plugin with its free version, which still offers impressive performance improvements.